eneroh/kql/README.md

 # kql

 ## Summary
 This README houses queries that I have utilized.
-Inspiration for this document, my upskilling and some queries goes to reprise99.
+Inspiration for this document, my upskilling and some queries goes to reprise99, as well as: https://learnsentinel.blog/tag/kql/

 ```kql
 CommonSecurityLog